The Fall on Deaf Ears

-The Fall on Deaf Ears was a musical group from El Paso, Texas that featured Cedric Bixler-Zavala of At the Drive-In and The Mars Volta, who played drums, and Clint Newsom of Rhythm of Black Lines and The Hades Kick on guitar.
-The Fall on Deaf Ears played in the post-hardcore style typical of bands such as The Nation of Ulysses and Circus Lupus.
-They played live shows with bands such as Propagandhi, Egon and Select Your Fighter.
-The act only recorded a handful of songs before bassist Laura Beard and guitarist Sarah Reiser were killed in a car wreck in 1997.
-They were both 17 years old.
+The Fall on Deaf Ears was a musical group from El Paso, Texas that featured guitarist Sarah Reiser, bassist Laura Beard, Cedric Bixler-Zavala of At the Drive-In and The Mars Volta, who played drums, and Clint Newsom of Rhythm of Black Lines and The Hades Kick also on guitar.
+The band arose from the mid-90s El Paso punk scene.